Junaid-1972/AI-Driven-Log-Analyser/README.md

 ## Executive Summary

-A functional AI-powered cybersecurity log analysis agent built with Python was successfully developed and demonstrated.
-The application enables users to upload log files (CSV format), perform automated analysis for anomalies and threats, and generate professional SOC-style reports.
+I successfully developed and demonstrated a functional AI-powered cybersecurity log analysis agent built with Python.
+The application allows users to upload log files in CSV format, conduct automated analysis to detect anomalies and potential threats, and generate professional SOC-style reports.

-The demo showcases end-to-end functionality despite initial setup challenges with library installations and environment configuration.
-The agent leverages LLM capabilities (via OpenRouter) to deliver actionable insights on suspicious user activity, denied actions, unusual protocols and potential threats.
+The demo showcased complete end-to-end functionality — from log ingestion and AI-driven analysis to report generation — despite initial challenges with library installations and environment configuration.
+The agent effectively leverages LLM capabilities (via OpenRouter) to deliver actionable insights, highlighting suspicious user activity, denied actions, unusual protocols, and other potential security threats.

 ---